-- 1. If the payment was for a term bill, a \$125 late fee will be charged for the period the bill was unpaid. - 2.
+- 1. If the payment was for a term bill, late fees of \$125 per month will be charged for the period the bill was unpaid, as noted above. - 2.
 If the payment was for a term bill to permit registration, the student's registration may be revoked. - 3.
 If the payment was given to settle an unpaid balance in order to receive a diploma, the University may refer the account to an attorney for collection.